archlab-sciencetokyo/CFU-Proving-Ground/README.md

 $ make
 ```

-The display simulation is executed with the following command.
+The simulation with the display emulator is executed with the following command.
 ```
 $ make drun
 ```